zehaog2/Market_Analyis/README.md

 # Portfolio enchancer
 - Narrow queries, mitigate risk.
 I hope you find anything helpful.
 All of the results & resources here are to help enhance my risk assessment and stock querying all based on techincal analysis.
-Read the disclaimer...
+Please read the disclaimer.
-- Portfolio OPening Date: Nov 2024.
+- Portfolio opening Date: Nov 2024.
 As of Aug 13th, 2025, YoY Yield: 21%

 ## Portfolio